Opentrons/opentrons/docs/setting_up_environment.md

 Jupyter is an interactive programming environment that runs in the browser.
 Jupyter can support multiple programming languages but we will only be using it for Python 3.

-To get started installing Jupyter follow the official [Jupyter Installation Guide](http://jupyter.readthedocs.io/en/latest/install.html) --- but before you jump into that guide, read this next paragraph.

-To run Jupyter with the OpenTrons SDK you will need to ensure you have Python 3 installed.
-The Jupyter guide links you to a python distrubtion known as [Anaconda](https://www.continuum.io/downloads) and recommends you install it to set up python 3.
-We recommend you install Anaconda before going any further with the Jupyter installation.
+To run the OpenTrons SDK you will need to ensure you have Python 3 installed.
+We recommend you install [Anaconda](https://www.continuum.io/downloads) before going any further, this will install Python 3 for you.
 When installing Anaconda we recommend you use the `Graphical Installer` for `Python3.5`.

+After Anaconda and Python 3 are installed, you can get started installing Jupyter by following the official [Jupyter Installation Guide](http://jupyter.readthedocs.io/en/latest/install.html).

 If you have finished setting up Python 3 and you have finished going through the Jupyter installation guide it is now time to run Jupyter.